-Any discrepancies and/or falsification indicators must be reported to DLG, along with the steps being taken by the grantee to resolve the discrepancies.
-Where taken by the grantee to resolve the discrepancies.
-Where underpayments of wages have occurred, the grantee is responsible to make sure the correct wages are paid and that the employer will be required to pay wage restitution to the affected employees.
+Any discrepancies and/or falsification indicators must be reported to DLG, along with the steps being taken by the subrecipient to resolve the discrepancies.
+Where underpayments of wages have occurred, the subrecipient is responsible to make sure the correct wages are paid and that the employer will be required to pay wage restitution to the affected employees.
 Wage restitution must be paid promptly in the full amounts due, less permissible and authorized deductions.
-Grantees are required to submit a Section 5.7 Report (provided as Attachment 6-16 including instructions) whenever an employer is found to have underpaid its employees by \$1,000 or more.
-Grantees should contact their DLG Program Advisor for assistance if a violation occurs.
+Subrecipients are required to submit a Section 5.7 Report (provided as Attachment 6-16 including instructions) whenever an employer is found to have underpaid its employees by \$1,000 or more or where there is reason to believe that the violations are aggravated or willful.
+Subrecipients should contact their DLG Program Advisor for assistance if a violation occurs.

-Attachment 6-16 (a-b): Section 5.7 Enforcement Report and Instructions
+Attachment 6-16 (a - b): Instructions and Section 5.7 Enforcement Report